-The process to form the Strategic Plan involved the community in every aspect and in early 2011, the Durham City Council approved the City’s first ever Strategic Plan.
+The process to form the Strategic Plan involved the community in every aspect, and in early 2011, the Durham City Council approved the City’s first ever Strategic Plan.
 In the same year, the City realized that they needed software to help manage their strategic plan and to communicate the progress of the Plan to the residents.
-They chose ClearPoint to help create an outward facing platform for their City’s Strategic Plan and also started using ClearPoint to manage the 500+ measures being tracked by departments as part of their departmental strategic plans developed during this time as well.
+They chose ClearPoint to help create an outward facing platform for their City’s Strategic Plan and also started using ClearPoint to manage the 500+ measures being tracked by departments as part of their departmental strategic plans.

 Executing a Performance Management Program (Round One)